 How many credits are offered this year?

-Physicians can earn up to 38.5 hours for the Southwest Conference on Botanical Medicine through distance learning now that the live event has passed.
+We are not applying for AAFP continuing education in 2023.
+However, medical and osteopathic physicians can earn up to 30 hours for the Southwest Conference on Botanical Medicine through distance learning now that the live event has passed.

 What other health professional organizations recognize these credits?